Ursula K. Le Guin: Awards and recognition

 Later in her career Le Guin also received accolades recognizing her contributions to literature more generally.
 In April 2000, the U.S. Library of Congress named Le Guin a Living Legend in the "Writers and Artists" category for her significant contributions to America's cultural heritage.
 The American Library Association granted her the annual Margaret Edwards Award in 2004, and also selected her to deliver the annual May Hill Arbuthnot Lecture.
 The Edwards Award recognizes one writer and a particular body of work: the 2004 panel cited the first four Earthsea volumes, The Left Hand of Darkness and The Beginning Place.
 The panel said that Le Guin "has inspired four generations of young adults to read beautifully constructed language, visit fantasy worlds that inform them about their own lives, and think about their ideas that are neither easy nor inconsequential".
 A collection of Le Guin's works was published by the Library of America in 2016, an honor only rarely given to living writers.
 The National Book Foundation awarded Le Guin its Medal for Distinguished Contribution to American Letters in 2014, stating that she had "defied conventions of narrative, language, character, and genre, and transcended boundaries between fantasy and realism to forge new paths for literary fiction".
 The American Academy of Arts and Letters made her a member in 2017.
 On July 27, 2021, Le Guin was honored by the US Postal Service with the 33rd stamp in the Postal Service's Literary Arts series.
 The stamp features a portrait of the author taken from a 2006 photograph against a background image inspired by her book The Left Hand of Darkness.
 The stamp was designed by Donato Gionacola.
+A crater on the planet Mercury was named in Le Guin's honor in November 2024.